asalmon1/asalmon1.github.io/projects.markdown

-[^1]: Note that the finished paper also includes another student's work on one-shot prompting for enhanced error messages.
-My research focused on the fine-tuned model.
+<small id="footnote1">1.
+Note that the finished paper also includes another student's work on one-shot prompting for enhanced error messages.
+My research focused on the fine-tuned model.</small>